SO, YOU’RE CONSIDERING BUYING A FLYING RV….

 Radios, instruments, engine accessories, etc. all come with installation and operation manuals.
 These should be included with the airplane – much of the information in them can be found nowhere else.
-A prospective buyer should insist on receiving all pertinent documents.
+A prospective buyer should insist on receiving all the pertinent documents.

 RVs are built the same way the vast majority of certified airplanes are built.
 The airframes are largely aluminum, with some steel components.
 Composite materials are used in some areas like the cowl, wingtips and wheel fairings.
 Most are powered with the same Lycoming engines found in Cessnas, Pipers, etc. The standards for acceptable construction quality of aluminum airplanes and safe Lycoming engine installations are well-established, and any mechanic or inspector familiar with production light aircraft should be able to competently inspect an RV.
 In addition, there are a number of certified mechanics with specific and extensive expertise in RV aircraft.
 These individuals have both built and inspected multiple RV’s and are a valuable resource when determining whether or not you should buy a specific airplane.

 Over the years, Van’s Aircraft has issued Service Bulletins for most RV types.
 Copies of these are available from Van’s Aircraft and posted on Van’s website.
 These Service Bulletins have been issued for a reason and although Van’s has no way of knowing if a particular airplane is in compliance, it would be foolish to ignore or postpone acting upon them.

 A prospective buyer should schedule a complete airframe inspection with a trusted mechanic, preferably one who is experienced and familiar with RV’s, their construction and maintenance.